duh-rpc/duh.go/README.md

     "message": "Hello, John Wick"
 }
 ```
-#### Who is using DUH style RPC?
+#### Who is using RPC style APIs in production?
 - Slack API - Take a look at the [Slack API Methods](https://docs.slack.dev/reference/methods)
+- Others (TODO)

 ## Quick Start
-The DUH-RPC cli tool uses OpenAPI and to build high-performance RPC-style HTTP endpoints
+The DUH-RPC cli tool uses OpenAPI to build high-performance RPC-style HTTP endpoints
 that easily rival or exceed the performance of other RPC frameworks

 Install the `duh` cli linter and generator